ldsands/UsefulCodeSnippets/other_software/vscode.md

 ### Categories of Extensions

-Below is my exstions that are grouped by purpose with many having a small explanation
+Below is my extensions that are grouped by purpose with many having a small explanation (last updated 2020-02-19)

 #### C# and dotnet Extensions